Skip to main content

 Next, create a new file called index.js in your project directory and add the following code to it:

-// Log the current block number to the console
+// Log the chain ID to the console

 web3.eth